solarcaratuva/solarcaratuva.github.io/Embedded/riv3_compile_upload.md

 Running static analysis is an industry-standard practice to reduce time spent debugging by finding static defects early; these are mistakes which are found my analyzing the source code, but not actually running the program.
 You should run static analysis whenever you make a change to the Embedded codebase and compile.

-Use the script by running `python3 static_analysis.py`
+Use the script by running `python3 static_analysis.py`.
+You must install *cppcheck* first, `sudo apt install cppcheck`.